Natural selection in compartmentalized environment with reshuffling: Appendices

-We assume the Poissonian distribution of the genotypes in the emulsion.
-We also assume that the activity-fitness relation is given by a continuous function $f$.
+We assume the Poisson distribution of the individuals in the compartments.
+We also assume that the phenotype-fitness relation is defined by a continuous selection function $f$.
 The activity is considered to be additive.
 By $\sigma_x^{f,\rho}$ and $\sigma^{f,\rho}$ we will denote the expressions (\ref{sigma-x}) and (\ref{sigma}), respectively, where $h_n \colon x \mapsto f(x)/n$, and we explicitly indicate the dependence on $f$ and $\rho$.

 We will call a trigonometric polynomial of order $n$ and period $T$ any function from $\mathbb R$ to $\mathbb C$ of the form